Jumee-LDN/wdi-project-four/README.md

 # Nomad

 ## GA Project 4
 This was the fourth project during my time on the Web Development Immersive course (12 weeks of full-time) at General Assembly.
-The project took place in the week 12. [>>To the Site<<](https://nomad-ga.herokuapp.com/)
+The project took place in the week 12.

 **Note**
 The landing page may take longer than the average page load time.